The Night That Panicked America: Plot

 During the broadcast, CBS switchboard operators are increasingly overwhelmed by the amount of calls from listeners believing the alien attack is real.
 Soon police and press have infiltrated the building as well.
-Welles and his Mercury producer Paul Stewart continue the show unabated, but agree to broadcast another disclaimer at the station break.
+Welles and his The Mercury Theatre on the Air producer Paul Stewart continue the show unabated, but agree to broadcast another disclaimer at the station break.
 However, by the time this announcement comes, most frightened listeners have abandoned their radios.

 When the show is over, press swarm the studio besieging Welles with questions.
 The story protagonists, safely returning to their homes, hear news coverage of the national reaction to the program, including reports that some listeners were even about to commit suicide.
-Paul Stewart leaves the CBS building, assuring a security guard the nightmare is over.

-Audio of future radio coverage of Adolf Hitler speeches fades in, suggesting that real-life horrors will soon be heard by American radio listeners.
+Stewart leaves the CBS building, assuring a security guard the nightmare is over.
+Audio of future radio coverage of Hitler speeches fades in, suggesting that real-life horrors will soon be heard by American radio listeners.